ARMmbed/mbed-os-5-docs/docs/program-setup/concepts/Execution.md

+When writing an Mbed OS program, in whichever development tool you use, you may need to:

+* Set up a connection to your board so you can flash and debug your program.
+    * You won't usually need a driver for Mbed enabled boards
+    * Mbed CLI has a built-in serial terminal to display output from your application
+* Select or create a build profile.
+* Use build rules to include or exclude files and directories from your build.
+* Use the configuration system to define how your board uses features and the bootloader.
+* Modify or set up a new target.

 # Execution

+Most embedded systems are dedicated to performing a single duty, although some can be very complex.
+They are typically constrained in resources and contain only the necessary components to perform that duty.
+Most embedded systems are powered by a single microcontroller chip, which is typically limited in resources such as memory.
+Software for an embedded system must be carefully designed to make the best use of these limited resources.
+Mbed OS in the default full profile is often too large for constrained systems, but has a bare metal profile that is targeted to those systems.

+In single-microcontroller embedded systems, a thread is an independent segment of the program that executes within the single process running on the microcontroller.
+Threading is a fundamental technique in software development, which allows multiple tasks to run concurrently using schedulers, either standalone or included in a real time operating system (RTOS).
+Threads provide a lot of flexibility to the developer but come at the cost of resources for the scheduler.
+Mbed OS, in its default full profile, provides an RTOS for applications where resources are not critical.
+There is also a bare metal profile, which is optimized for constrained targets and does not include the RTOS or threading capabilities.

 ## Threads

+In single-microcontroller embedded systems, a thread is an independent segment of the program that executes within the single process running on the microcontroller.
+Threading is a fundamental technique in software development, which allows multiple tasks to run concurrently using schedulers, either standalone or included in a real time operating system (RTOS).
+Threads provide a lot of flexibility to the developer but come at the cost of resources for the scheduler.
+Mbed OS, in its default full profile, provides an RTOS for applications where resources are not critical.
+The bare metal profile does not include the RTOS or threading capabilities.

+There are two types of schedulers:

+* Cooperative
+    * Active thread needs to yield execution for another thread to run
+    * Not supported by Mbed OS
+* Preemptive
+    * Central piece of software (scheduler) responsible for picking and running the threads
+    * Different algorithms can be used
+        * Priority based round robin is used by Mbed OS
+        * Threads are executed in equal time slots according to their priority

 Your application (`main` function) starts execution in the main thread, but it's not the only thread running in Mbed OS.
 There are many threads running system services, such as:
 * Main - The default thread that executes the application's `main` function.
 The main thread has 4kB of stack space by default.
 The application can configure it in `mbed_app.json` by defining the `MAIN_STACK_SIZE` parameter.